AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/user-growth.md

 ## Chart settings

 User growth offers the following chart settings.
-You can make adjustments to the chart settings using the menu between the view type and calendar selector.
+You can adjust the chart settings using the menu between the view type and calendar selector.

 * **Metric**: Sets the metric that you want to measure.
 Options include Number of users and Percentage of users.
 * **Chart type**: Sets the type of visualization that you want to use.
 Options include Stacked bar and Stacked area.